 After students write their own, they’ll review and give feedback on a friend’s story then revise.
 In addition to the peer feedback, I’ll encourage students to think about how to elevate their story specifically through verbs and adjectives and/or simplify the narrative because details that are omitted are sometimes just as effective as ones that are given, especially in horror.

 Finally, students will tape their two sentence horror story in the hall for a gallery walk.
-After students have read all of the stories, they will vote on their favorite by placing a star on it, and we will declare a class winner (which I’ll update pics of winners here Monday night).
+After students read all of the stories, they vote on their favorite by placing a star on it, and we declare a class winner.

 I like this activity because it’s simple and engaging yet allows students to work on writing at the sentence level.
-Here’s a link to my full slide deck for Monday.
+Here’s a link to my full slide deck.
 Use what you can and enjoy (insert diabolical laugh here).

 Susan Barber